saylordotorg/course_bio306/Unit02.md

+---
+layout: default
+title: "BIO306: Botany"
+course_description: "A detailed survey of the biology of plant life.
+Examines what makes plants unique among other kingdoms, then investigates their anatomy and physiology, environmental adaptations, evolution, and role in global ecology."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Plant Physiology** <span id="2"></span>
 *In this unit, you will learn the basics of plant life: photosynthesis, respiration, transpiration (water utilization), nutrition, growth and